Multiplicative preprojective algebras are 2-Calabi-Yau: Local structure of multiplicative quiver varieties and moduli spaces attached to 2-Calabi--Yau algebras

-Our main result is as follows: \begin{thm} Let $Q, \alpha, \theta, q$ be as above.
-Let $\rho$ be a $\theta$-semistable representation of $\Lambda^q$ of dimension $\alpha$.
-Then there exists $Q', \alpha'$ such that the formal neighborhood of $\mathcal{M}_{q,\theta}(Q,\alpha)$ at $\rho$ is isomorphic to the formal neighborhood of $\mathcal{M}^{\text{add}}_{0,0}(Q',\alpha')$ at the zero representation. \end{thm} The quiver $Q'$ is combinatorially determined, and the result above also holds for ordinary quiver varieties: see \cite[Corollary 3.4]{Bellamy-Schedler-quiver}.
-Note that, by Artin's approximation theorem \cite[Corollary 2.6]{Artin}, the theorem in fact implies that the same statement holds for \'etale neighborhoods, since we are dealing with varieties---by which we always mean of finite type---over a field.
+The main results of this section are the following: \begin{thm} Let $A$ be a 2-Calabi--Yau algebra over $kQ_0$, and let $\rho$ be a $\theta$-semistable representation of $A$ of dimension $\alpha$.
+Then there exists $Q', \alpha'$ such that the formal neighborhood of $\rho$ of the moduli space $\mathcal{M}_\theta(A,\alpha)$ is isomorphic to the formal neighborhood of $\mathcal{M}^{\text{add}}_{0,0}(Q',\alpha')$ at the zero representation. \end{thm} \begin{thm} At every point of a multiplicative quiver variety, a formal neighborhood is isomorphic to the formal neighborhood of zero of an ordinary quiver variety. \end{thm} In the case where the quiver contains an oriented cycle, Theorem \ref{t:fnt-mult} follows immediately from Theorem \ref{t:fnt-general} and our main result; in general, we need to enlarge the quiver: see Section \ref{ss:fnt-proof}.
+Note that the corresponding result for formal neighborhoods of ordinary quiver varieties is known, see \cite[Corollary 3.4]{Bellamy-Schedler-quiver}.

-\begin{cor} Multiplicative quiver varieties are normal and have rational Gorenstein singularities. \end{cor} \begin{proof} By \cite{Beauss}, a (normal) symplectic singularity is rational Gorenstein.
-This is a formal local property.
-Therefore, by \cite[Theorem 1.2]{Bellamy-Schedler-quiver} above, multiplicative quiver varieties have rational Gorenstein singularities, and in particular are normal. \end{proof} \begin{rem} The corollary should imply that multiplicative quiver varieties have symplectic singularities.
-Namely, thanks to Namikawa \cite[Theorem 4]{Nam-ext2form}, the property of being a (normal) symplectic singularity is actually equivalent to having rational Gorenstein singularities and having a symplectic form on the smooth locus.

-The latter property is known for many multiplicative quiver varieties.
-Indeed, Yamakawa \cite[Theorem 3.4]{Yamakawa} showed that the stable locus is smooth symplectic, and this is often the entire smooth locus.
-For another example, character varieties of Riemann surfaces of genus $\geq 1$ (and many of genus zero) have symplectic smooth locus by \cite[\S 1.2]{Schedler}.
-So in these cases, we deduce that the multiplicative quiver variety has symplectic singularities.

-We expect that this property holds unconditionally.
-Indeed, at a smooth point of the multiplicative quiver variety, Theorem \ref{t:fnt} endows the formal neighborhood of the point with a symplectic form, and this form should be determined by the canonical symplectic pairing $\Ext^1(M,M) \times \Ext^1(M,M) \to \Ext^2(M,M) \overset{\text{tr}}{\cong} k$ coming from the Calabi--Yau structure.
-The property should also follow from \cite{Brav}: the smooth locus of $\mathcal{M}_{q,\theta}(Q,\alpha)$ is probably an open substack of the symplectic derived moduli stack of representations of $\Lambda^q(Q)$.
-Details will be provided elsewhere. \end{rem}
+By Artin's approximation theorem \cite[Corollary 2.6]{Artin}, we can replace ``formal neighborhoods" in the preceding theorems by \'etale neighborhoods, since we are in the setting of varieties (by which we always mean of finite type) over a field.

+\begin{cor} Let $A$ be a 2-Calabi--Yau algebra over $kQ_0$.
+Then, all moduli spaces $\mathcal{M}_\theta(A,\alpha)$ are symplectic singularities.
+In particular, they are normal and have rational Gorenstein singularities.
+The same holds for all multiplicative quiver varieties. \end{cor}